shefalisastry/workout03/binomial/README.md

 # workout03

 ## This Workout was created for the STAT 133 class.
-The work here is a package called `binomial`. which is created for our Workout 3 assignment.
+The work here is a package called `binomial` which I created for our Workout 3 assignment.

 ## An Introduction to the Binomial Random Variable